pyOpenSci/pyopensci.github.io/_pages/home.md

 The [Journal of Open Source Software](https://joss.theoj.org/) is a community dedicated to improving the visibility and quality of scientific software.
-They do so by providing a lightweight review and publishing process so that authors of packages can publish their packages with a DOI and citable artifact.
+They do so by providing a review and publishing process so that authors of packages can publish their packages with a DOI and citable artifact.
 JOSS reviews are limited in scope and the
 [submission criteria](https://joss.readthedocs.io/en/latest/review_criteria.html)